 On March 25, 2013 President Obama signed a proclamation creating the San Juan Islands National Monument to permanently protect the BLM Lands in the islands.
-This was the culmination of years of effort by the community and its elected leaders to ensure permanent protection of these lands.
-Follow the story on our press coverage page.

 About These Lands

 The BLM lands in the San Juan Islands include spectacular recreation lands, historic sites and rare habitat.

 Visited by thousands of people annually, they are a key part of the landscape that defines the San Juan Islands.

 Protecting these lands as a national monument was supported by our county governments, the governor, our congressional representatives, our senators, over 150 businesses and thousands of individuals.

 National monuments and national conservation areas are managed as National Conservation Lands within BLM.

 This gives them permanent protection, provides a set of priorities for BLM to use in managing the lands, gives the community a voice in their management and raises the visibility of the lands within BLM.